LleytonParsons/cs495-baseline-901414197/about-me.md

 Most Confortable: Providing solutions, whether for improvising for setting up grounds for improvement.
 Least Comfortable: Being stumped for hours on end.
 Concentration: Web and mobile development.

-Nothing feels too overwhelming (at least for now), but if it were something that looms over me during programming it would simply just the possibility of being stumped at times.